istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 1. Determine which waypoint is enforcing the L7 policy for your service or pod.

-If your source calls for the destination as its service's hostname or IP, use the `istioctl x ztunnel-config service` command to confirm your waypoint is used by the destination service.
+If your source calls for the destination as its service's hostname or IP, use the `istioctl experimental ztunnel-config service` command to confirm your waypoint is used by the destination service.
 Following the example earlier, the `reviews` service should use the `reviews-svc-waypoint` while all other services in the `default` namespace should use the namespace `waypoint`.

 {{< text bash >}}
-$ istioctl x ztunnel-config service
-NAMESPACE    SERVICE NAME            SERVICE VIP   WAYPOINT default      bookinfo-gateway-istio  10.43.164.194 waypoint default      bookinfo-gateway-istio  10.43.164.194 waypoint
+$ istioctl experimental ztunnel-config service NAMESPACE    SERVICE NAME            SERVICE VIP   WAYPOINT default      bookinfo-gateway-istio  10.43.164.194 waypoint default      bookinfo-gateway-istio  10.43.164.194 waypoint